tevon456/insite-ui/README.md

-## Garnet Component Library
+## Insite Component Library

-A collection of UI elements used in the [garnet](https://github.com/PalisadoesFoundation/garnet).
+A collection of UI elements used in the [insite](https://github.com/PalisadoesFoundation/insite).